Martin Streek: Reactions to Streek's death

 The shock of Streek's death was immediate and in just a few days tens of thousands had joined a Facebook Group entitled "Martin Streek RIP".

 Alan Cross, the former program director at 102.1 the Edge, called Streek: "The most charming dude I ever met," and that "The guy lived to make people laugh and to entertain."
 Former colleague, Todd Shapiro, called Streek an inspiration on this blog, posting: "You were wonderful, caring, passionate, positive, energetic..and man, were you humorous.
 Personally, you were a mentor, an inspiration, and I always thought of you as a friend.
 Not only have the stories about you begun but they will never end," he added, perhaps referring to Streek's Facebook message.
 Long-time friend David Marsden, who ran The Edge back in its CFNY "Spirit of Radio" heyday – posted on his website: "Martin Streek put on his wings earlier today, to the shock of most everyone...
 Good night, Martin.
 We don't know what forced you to take this step but we do wish you a wonderful and peaceful rest."

 On his site, former Edge music director Kneale Mann wrote on the night of Martin's passing; "What I loved most about Streek was his sense of humor – he was hilarious!
 He had such quick wit – tears in the eyes, gut splitting, funny guy.
 Martin was the consummate host.
 Anytime you were at his place you didn’t go hungry and there was always fresh ice in your glass.
 He loved to entertain and he did that for a living as well.
 I last saw Martin a few years ago and we had a day to ourselves.
 We drove around, talked candidly about life and the radio industry, played some new music in my car, went for a great lunch and that day will always make me smile.
 Martin was in fine form and we truly enjoyed the time to catch up.
 I will crank some NiN and Ministry in your honor, sir."

-Former Edge host George Stroumboulopoulos is quoted as saying, in February 2009, that "Martin Streek (and David Bookman) are so important to this city, what they do for music ...
+Former Edge host George Stroumboulopoulos is quoted as saying, in February 2009, that "Martin Streek (and Dave Bookman) are so important to this city, what they do for music ...
 Streek when he's on the radio... quality wins.
 They believe in music.
 They are the snipers waiting by the window keeping everyone on their game.
 Because their music knowledge is impeccable, their passion is unrivaled and they're not afraid to tell you.
 They understand how important a record can be to your life."

 Before an encore at a Broken Social Scene show in Toronto on July 11, Brendan Canning dedicated a song to Streek, announcing that "This one is for a good friend of mine who recently took his life in the name of rock and roll!"

 The video for Die Mannequin's Bad Medicine, released in late 2009, has a dedication to Streek at the end of the clip.